Fixing Email Not Working in Microsoft Outlook Error

 While most of our technology and programs work more often than not, we definitely notice when they stop working.
 With email being the quickest and easiest ways to reach anyone, anything, and any company, having it not work is not only frustrating but not acceptable.

 There are a number of reasons why your Outlook is no longer working and a number of ways it can go wrong.
-Maybe Outlook isn't sending mail.
-Maybe it isn't receiving mail.
+Maybe Outlook isn't sending mail, maybe it isn't receiving mail, or maybe your network drivers are out of date.

 Like any email program, if you're not connected to the Internet, Outlook won't work at all.
 But there is a setting called Work Offline that can simulate a working Outlook, unfortunately if this is toggled the program won't try to connect to the internet even if you're fully hooked up.